Staff

 |

 Benjamin Waddell, Accredited RepresentativeBenjamin Waddell holds a PhD in Sociology and is a professor at Fort Lewis College in Durango, Colorado.
 He specializes in development, international migration, and crime, and is a contributing writer for publications such as The Huffington Post, The Conversation, High Country News, Rocky Mountain PBS, and The Week.
-As a Department of Justice Accredited Representative with Compañeros, he is a foundational and integral member of our groundbreaking Legal Assistance Program.
+At Compañeros, he supports the Legal Service Program as an Accredited Representative.

 |